• Skip to primary navigation

 • 2 to 3 tablespoon Cashews

-• 2 tablespoon Peanuts or ground nuts
+• 2 to 3 tablespoon Peanuts or ground nuts

 • 1 to 1 ½ tablespoon Lemon juice